dgoyal888/consumer-order-prediction/README.md

 ### To run this project, follow the below steps :-
 1. Clone the repository
 2. Change GOPATH to pwd to this repo i.e. consumer-order-prediction or just clone the repo in usr/local/go/src
-3. To install GIN run the command, "go get -u "github.com/gin-gonic/gin"
+3. To install GIN run the command, go get -u "github.com/gin-gonic/gin"
-4. TO install gRPC run the command "go get -u "google.golang.org/grpc"
+4. TO install gRPC run the command, go get -u "google.golang.org/grpc"
 5. In terminal go to consumer-order-prediction/pkg/grpc and run “go run server.go”
 6. In another terminal go to cmd/gin_grpc and run “go run main.go”
 7. After this the API will run on localhost:5656